5th Prince

 5th Prince was an electoral district in the Canadian province of Prince Edward Island, which elected two members to the Legislative Assembly of Prince Edward Island from 1873 to 1993.

 The district comprised the town (city after 1995) of Summerside.
-It was abolished in 1996.
+In the 1873 Prince Edward Island general election, it was known as Summerside and Royalty.
+The district was abolished in 1996.